T

 2 cities, suggested multi-city routes, transport tips — plus a full planner for every destination.

-Ecuador offers a remarkable diversity of landscapes and cultures within a compact territory.
-From the volcanic wonders of the Galápagos to the colonial charm of Quito and the Amazon rainforest, the country provides a rich tapestry for exploration.
-Travelers are drawn to its unique biodiversity and the warmth of its people.
+Ecuador offers a remarkable diversity of landscapes and cultures within a compact area.
+From the volcanic wonders of the Galápagos to the colonial charm of Quito, it's a destination that appeals to adventurers and cultural explorers alike.
+The country's position on the equator imbues it with unique biodiversity and a vibrant indigenous heritage.

 Cities in Ecuador